 9. In order for psychotherapy to begin to have a role that approaches science-based healthcare, it will have to define its endpoints in measurable terms and then pass mature, rigorous well-designed, replicated randomized clinical trials with active control groups that control for expectations, and can rule out placebo effects, confirmation bias, allegiance effects, etc.

 10. If psychotherapists prefer to consider their practice a non-evidence-based holistic art-form, so be it.
 But that should exclude them from making any claims to be part of the healthcare system, and should not be paid for with taxpayer dollars or insurance premiums.
 And, of course, it is the ethical obligation of such practitioners to disclose the non-evidence-based status to all of their clients.

 11. For cases in which serious mental illness is not at stake, people may be well advised to redirect the time and effort they would put into building a trusting relationship with a paid therapist into strengthening or cultivating a relationship with authentic friends/loved ones.
 If we are to accept any of the academic positive psychology research, it’s gratitude, warm memories of the past, and warm relationships that are the source of happiness.
-(For cases in which serious mental illness is at stake, we need an alternative to the current psychotherapy industry model; will have more on that at a later date, TBD).
+(For cases in which serious mental illness is at stake, we need an alternative to the current psychotherapy industry model; peer support and community-based models may be most promising).

 * In response to the possible objection that it’s hard for some people to find friends that they can be open with: It is also hard to find a good therapist that is the right fit, has an acceptable price/schedule, won’t cause harm, etc. And in the long run, a real friend that you can be intimate with will likely be of much more value than a paid one, and is probably worth the effort.
 Further, therapists are fond of saying that therapy doesn’t “work” unless the client puts in the work, so it’s work either way.